You Can’t Avoid Crypto Tax - Here’s How to Pay Less in Australia

 Whether you have capital gains or income from crypto - the ATO has made it clear you need to pay tax on your crypto.
 You can’t avoid tax on crypto in Australia entirely, but you can get strategic and optimise your tax position to pay less tax overall.
-Here’s our top tips on how to avoid tax on cryptocurrency in Australia - legally.
+Here are our top tips on how to pay less tax on cryptocurrency in Australia.

-How to avoid tax on crypto in Australia
+How to pay less tax on crypto in Australia

 Before the EOFY:

 Invest in a Bitcoin ETF.